 As more drummers begin the journey of learning to record themselves, whether it be for personal enjoyment or a way to create a new source of income, I believe that a great amount of attention should be put on capturing the best room sound possible.
 I have learned that the use of a stereo microphone can make a drummer’s pursuit of sonic excellence much easier and with quality results.
 Starting with the best and most crucial application for a stereo microphone, I will talk about three different mic positioning techniques: XY, Blulein, and Mid-side.

 Stereo Microphone: XY Configuration?

-Using a stereo room mic makes all applications where two microphones are needed much more effortless for a number of reasons.
+Using a stereo room mic to record drums makes all applications where two microphones are needed much more effortless for a number of reasons.
 One of the biggest reasons is complete phase coherence.

 In the picture below, the stereo mic is facing the drum set with one of the two mics facing to the left, and the other at a 90 degree axis to the right, thus creating a perfect XY configuration that is already phase aligned.

 Using a stereo mic to record drums with with an XY configuration is as simple as finding the best sounding spot in your room and the phase alignment is taken care of.

 Being able to keep the mic exactly where it is, we can move straight into the Blumlein configuration, where as you will see in the next picture, all you have to do is switch the polar patterns of both microphones from cardioid to the figure 8 pattern.